sweetpotato/misc/4oty/README.txt

 # HowTo

 1. Make "data" directory:
- $ mkdir data
+ $ mkdir -p data

-2. Get a seed user (anyone OK):
+2. Get seed users (anyone, any number OK):
- $ ./fetch_user.sh sweetpotato14
+ $ ./11_fetch_user.sh sweetpotato14

-3. Track neighbor users from the seed user:
+3. Track neighbors from current user set:
- $ ./track.sh
+ $ ./12_track.sh

+To update existing users, you should give -f option.

 4. Make ranking:
+ $ ./13_prepare_import.sh
- $ ./ranking.sh newbook >ranking_new.txt
+ $ ./14_import.sh
- $ ./ranking.sh contbook >ranking_cont.txt
+ $ ./15_update_histogram.sh
+ $ ./20_run_sql.sh 21_ranking_user.sql >ranking_user.txt
+ $ ./20_run_sql.sh 22_ranking_newbook.sql >ranking_newbook.txt
+ $ ./20_run_sql.sh 23_ranking_contbook.sql >ranking_contbook.txt

+To remake the database, you should give -f option to script 14.

+Do not open these ".txt" files *as CSV with Excel* because they are encoded in UTF-8 while CSV files are assumed in Shift_JIS.
+You should open them with "Open" menu in Excel.
+Note that you might set the filter to "All files".

 5. Show co-occurence:
  $ ./cooccur.sh newbook 4832254839